African-American Influence on Music: A Soundtrack for Change

 Rhythm & Blues (R&B): The Sound of Soul

-In the 1940s and 1950s there appeared Rhythm 1and1 blues (R1and1B), a hybrid of jazz, Blues and gospel.
+In the 1940s and 1950s there appeared Rhythm and blues (RnB), a hybrid of jazz, Blues and gospel.
 Artists like Ray Charles, Sam Cooke, and Ruth Brown took R&B into mainstream audiences with tender ballads and upbeat tracks about love, heartbreak, and joy.
 Songs like Sam Cooke's A Change Is Gonna Come became anthems for racial equality on R1and1B's Civil Rights Movement soundtrack.

 The genre evolved through the decades, with Stevie Wonder, Marvin Gaye, and Whitney Houston merging it with other styles, including funk and pop.
 Today, R&B remains a major force in music, with current artists like Usher, Alicia Keys, and Beyonce following in their predecessor's footsteps.